If you asked me where I wanted to go in Europe, I probably wouldn’t have said the island of Ibiza

 Ok, I get that calling them “secret” and then writing about them is counter intuitive, but they are certainly a little more private.

 This is the perfect opportunity to hire a car in Ibiza and explore some less visited spots.
+If you’re wondering where to go, you can check out some of the most beautiful beaches in Ibiza here.

 There are private coves just around the bend from the popular Cala Tarida beach, where you can get comfy and soak up the rays, as long as you’re ok to make the trek through shallow waters.